demonishan/gradientor/FEATURES.md

 - Shareable Gradient Links
   - Generates unique, shareable links for each created gradient.

+- Import CSS Gradients
+  - Paste existing CSS gradient code to import and edit within the tool.

 - Dynamic Dark Mode Toggle
   - Allows instant switching between a dark and light theme for the user interface.